 Puzzle Solving Exercise

 The challenge of solving a puzzle together can help create a bond and open up conversation between group members.
 Each member within the group can offer their own insight on how to reach the solution, allowing everyone to take part and to feel valued.
-Solving a challenging puzzle, like the wooden snake cube puzzle, provides the group with an easy way to communicate with each other without the awkwardness that often comes when a new team is assembled.
+Solving a challenging puzzle such as an ancient key wooden puzzle provides the group with an easy way to communicate with each other without the awkwardness that often comes when a new team is assembled.
 Working on a puzzle also helps to even up the playing field in terms of communication, allowing each team member to offer their own insight.